matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

   proposes allowing users to join a room based on their membership in a space (as defined in [MSC1772](https://github.com/matrix-org/matrix-doc/pull/1772)).

-Additionally, it is recommended, but not required, that homeserver implementations include the following as stripped state events:
+It is also proposed to create a single definition for what stripped state events should be provided to be potential joiners.
+Thus, it is recommended (although not required<sup id="a0">[0](#f0)</sup>) that homeserver implementations include the following as stripped state events:

 * Create event (`m.room.create`)<sup id="a1">[1](#f1)</sup>
 * Join rules (`m.room.join_rules`)